 Juan Manuel Fangio’s W196 that sold at Goodwood FOS in 2012 is no manicured show pony.
 It crossed the auction block bearing the battle scars it had garnered on its way to victory at the German and Swiss Grands Prix during the 1954 Formula 1 season.

-Despite being half a century old, the Stuttgart born racer incorporated very cutting-edge technology for the period.
-Integrated within the rigid space frame chassis was a fuel injected 2.5-litre engine which propelled the number twelve car to championship victory in 1954.
+Despite being half a century old, the Stuttgart-born racer incorporated very cutting-edge technology for the period.
+Integrated within the rigid space-frame chassis was a fuel injected 2.5-litre engine which propelled the no. 12 car to championship victory in 1954.

 Rewind two generations from the Ferrari 335 S and you’ll find the 290 MM.
 Another Scuderia brainchild, this example was one of the quartet that rolled off the production line.
 The car raced for almost a decade, escaping a fatal end before being retired in 1964 having competed in the 1000km Buenos Aires.